saferpay/jsonapi/texts/ChapterTransaction.md

 ## <a name="Payment_v1_Transaction_Cancel"></a>Transaction Cancel

-This method may be used to cancel previously authorized transactions or refunds.
+This method may be used to cancel previously authorized transactions and refunds.

 --->>>